-We have created products to apply our technology to body contouring, hair removal, treatment of veins and skin rejuvenation, including the treatment of diffuse redness, skin laxity, fine lines, wrinkles, skin texture, pore size and pigmented lesions, etc. In the second quarter of 2014, we launched Excel HR, a premium hair removal platform for all skin types.
-In 2012, we launched truSculpt for the body contouring market and acquired VariLite for the treatment of vascular and pigmented lesions.
-In 2011, we launched our vascular laser product - Excel V - and began distribution of a Q-switched laser in Japan that Cutera is sourcing from a third party OEM for superficial and deep pigmented lesions (i.e., melasma), skin rejuvenation, laser skin toning and tattoo removal.
+We have created products to apply our technology to body contouring, hair removal, treatment of veins, tattoo removal, and skin rejuvenation, including the treatment of diffuse redness, skin laxity, fine lines, wrinkles, skin texture, pore size and pigmented lesions, etc. In the fourth quarter of 2014, we launched enlighten, a dual wavelength, dual pulse duration tattoo removal and benign pigmented lesions system featuring picosecond technology.
+Additionally, in the second quarter of 2014 we launched excel HR, a premium hair removal platform for all skin types.
+In 2012, we launched truSculpt for the body contouring market; and acquired VariLite for the treatment of vascular and pigmented lesions, which we discontinued selling in the fourth quarter of 2014.
+In 2011, we launched our vascular laser product - excel V - and began distribution of a Q-switched laser in Japan that Cutera is sourcing from a third party OEM for superficial and deep pigmented lesions (i.e., melasma), skin rejuvenation, laser skin toning and tattoo removal.
 Currently, these applications represent the majority of offered laser and other energy-based aesthetic procedures.
-In addition, since the first quarter of 2010, we have been distributing cosmeceuticals and dermal fillers in the Japanese market.
-In the second quarter of 2014, we terminated our agreement with Merz for the distribution of their Radiesse® dermal filler product.
+In addition, since the first quarter of 2010, we have been distributing cosmeccuticals and dermal fillers in the Japanese market.
+In the second quarter of 2014, we terminated our agreement with Merz for the distribution of their Radiesse dermal filler product.
 To grow in the future, we must continue to develop and/or acquire new and innovative aesthetic products and applications, identify new markets, and successfully launch the newly acquired or developed product offerings.